yachu1005/Big-Data-Solutions-for-Combating-Financial-Fraud/README.md

 # Big Data Solutions for Combating Financial Fraud

-**Report Summary¶**

-Our project explores the detailed analysis of financial transactions and money laundering activities across various currencies, providing insights into the complex dynamics of illicit financial operations and their wider implications.

-Through our analysis, we uncovered interesting patterns indicative of money laundering practices across different currencies.
-The significant dominance of the US Dollar and Euro in both total transactions and money laundering activities suggests a preference for these currencies in facilitating illicit financial flows, likely due to their global prominence and liquidity.
-Additionally, our identification of recurring bank codes associated with laundering activities highlights the crucial role of regulatory compliance and financial intelligence in combating financial crimes.

-Moreover, we observed that most laundering transactions involve a single currency, emphasizing the importance of currency stability and liquidity in facilitating illicit transactions.
-Additionally, the slight inclination towards currency conversion within laundering cycles suggests the adaptability of money laundering schemes.
-Similarly, analyzing the average duration of a laundering cycle per day sheds light on the operational intricacies of laundering schemes and underscores the importance of continuous monitoring and regulatory oversight.

-Our visualizations, particularly the 'Laundering Amount Over Time' chart, offer valuable insights into the temporal dynamics of laundering activities, aligning with theories of financial crime and market volatility.
-Furthermore, our analysis of the distribution of laundering patterns within a cycle highlights the multifaceted nature of money laundering techniques employed by criminal networks.
-For instance, a spike in fraudulent transactions on Saturdays may be attributed to potential lower vigilance due to weekend staffing.

-Moving forward, we aim to predict whether a client is engaged in money laundering, a crucial task in business applications.
-Automating this process can significantly save time and effort by replacing manual scanning with automated detection of problematic transactions.
-However, we face challenges due to data imbalance, with only 1240 rows indicating money laundering out of nearly a million rows.
-To address this, we downsample non-money laundering rows to 2480, twice the number of money laundering records.
-We then select key columns such as sender and recipient accounts, payment currency, format, and amount to predict money laundering.

-Overall, our findings contribute to the theoretical discourse on financial crime prevention, emphasizing the need for robust regulatory frameworks and enforcement mechanisms to combat illicit financial activities effectively.

 **Table of Contents**

 Business Problem Definition

 Data Source Brief Summary

 Data Preparation & Cleaning

 Exploratory Data Analysis (EDA)

 Data Analysis

 Data Analysis with SQL

 Data Visualization

 Machine Learning Techniques

 Future Improvement

 Conclusion

 References

 Generative AI Disclosure